VoxalVoid/Offline-Audio-Book-Player/README.md

 - Compact mode keeps a small window visible when minimized
 - Slider adjusts to long books and shows a "Continue From" label
 - Automatically reopens the last book when the program starts
-- Optional audio visualizer (requires ffmpeg)
+- Optional audio visualizer (requires ffmpeg; shows resource usage if `psutil` is installed)

 ## Requirements